Kodemannen/TetrisAI/README.md

 # ReinforcementLearnerForTetris
-Using reinforcement learning to train an AI to play Tetris.
+Using reinforcement learning to train an AI to play Tetris using pixels as input.
 Plays using a GNOME Tetris clone called Quadrapassel..